RohauerRobotics/robotarm/physics simulation/README.md

  <p align="center">
    <img src="https://github.com/RohauerRobotics/robotarm/blob/working/physics%20simulation/images/header_image.PNG" align="centre">
  </p>
 This is a physics simulation of a three joint robot arm that I am in the process of making.
 The purpose of this simulation was originally just to estimate the torque requirement on the stepper motors but it has turned into a fully animated 3D simulation.
-This simulation is still in development and has become a crutial component of my robot design, providing verification for the image recognition and path planning.
-This is a version modified from the current working version to demonstrate serveral capabilities, but I may continue development of this a seperate project.
+This simulation is still in development and has become a crucial component of my robot design, providing verification for the image recognition and path planning.
+This is a version modified from the current working version to demonstrate several capabilities, but I may continue development of this as a separate project.

 # Core Functions
-This project can be broken up into two classes, each solving essesential parts of the simulation.
+This project can be broken up into two classes, each solving essential parts of the simulation.

 # class Path - inverse_kinematics()

 The first part of making a good simulation is knowing where your arm needs to be.
 The goal for my arm is to eventually pick up an object located with image recognition and move it to a desired position.
 In order to go from a point in space to knowing the angles your joints need to be at you need inverse kinematics.
-Knowing the lengths of the arm segments and the position of the end effector you can calculate the angles nessary to reach this point.
+Knowing the lengths of the arm segments and the position of the end effector you can calculate the angles necessary to reach this point.
 The following image shows the first step of this process which is to determine the interior angles of the triangle which represents the first two segments of the robot arm.
 ![alt text](https://github.com/RohauerRobotics/robotarm/blob/working/physics%20simulation/images/arm_triangle.png?raw=True)

 Now with these angles we can find the joint angles of the arm relative to one another.